Testing Personnel Qualifications for Moderate and High Complexity Testing

 Waived TestingModerate Complexity Testing High complexity Testing

-1. MD, DO, or DPM -- must possess a current license to practice in the state where the laboratory is located.
+Not Applicable 1.
+MD, DO, or DPM with a current license to practice in the state where the laboratory is located.

-4. High school diploma or equivalent AND completion of official military medical laboratory procedures course and experience in a military Medical Laboratory Specialty, OR documentation of training for required skills to perform duties in the laboratory setting.
+4. OR Possess a high school diploma or equivalent AND completion of official military medical laboratory procedures course and experience in a military Medical Laboratory Specialty, OR documentation of training for required skills to perform duties in the laboratory setting.

 5. AND possess a current state license, if required.

-1. MD, DO, or DPM -- must possess a current license to practice in the state where the laboratory is located.
+1. MD, DO, or DPM with a current license to practice in the state where the laboratory is located.

 4. AND possess a current state license, if required.